-When your pet can handle the gauze, try brushing with a tooth brush that is soft bristled and specially designed for dogs or a soft, ultra-sensitive toothbrush designed for people (adult or children).
-A battery–powered toothbrush for dogs performs well and in most cases is well tolerated.
-The bristles should be held in a 45-degree angle to the tooth surface and be moved in an oval motion.
-Scrub along the gum line as this is where the odor and infection begin but be sure not brush too hard.
-You can add in a dog tooth paste if you like but remember to never use people toothpaste as it can upset your pet’s stomach.
-Toothpaste is a flavoring to enhance acceptance of the tooth brush but the most important aspect is the manual tooth brushing.
+When your pet can handle the gauze, try brushing with a toothbrush that is soft-bristled and specially designed for dogs or a soft, ultra-sensitive toothbrush designed for people (adults or children).
+A battery-powered toothbrush for dogs performs well and in most cases is well tolerated.
+The bristles should be held at a 45-degree angle to the tooth surface and be moved in an oval motion.
+Scrub along the gum line as this is where the odor and infection begin but be sure not to brush too hard.
+You can add in dog toothpaste if you like but remember to never use people’s toothpaste as it can upset your pet’s stomach.
+Toothpaste is a flavoring to enhance acceptance of the toothbrush but the most important aspect is manual tooth brushing.

 We have a video on our website that further demonstrates this technique.
 Go to springfieldvetcenter.com and select tooth brushing under videos.

-In addition to at home brushing, there are tartar preventative diets, appropriate chew treats and oral rinses and gels that can further help to reduce dental disease in your pet’s mouth.
+In addition to at-home brushing, there are tartar preventative diets, appropriate chew treats, and oral rinses and gels that can further help to reduce dental disease in your pet’s mouth.
 We would be happy to give you some safe and proven effective options, just ask one of our staff members!
-We share a common goal in keeping your pet happy and healthy.
+We share a common goal of keeping your pet happy and healthy.

 Dental Care For Pets In Glen Allen, VA